 And while there’s currently no legislation directly relating to IVF, it’s important to consider legislation regarding discrimination, and pregnancy and maternity protections, when determining your approach.

-IVF and pregnancy rights
+IVF employment rights

 IVF treatment involves several stages with the final stage being the embryo transfer.